iCopy-X-Community/icopyx-teardown/operations/README.md

 So it appears briefly as Mass Storage under VID/PID 0525:a4a5 then as UART bridge under VID/PID 0525:a4a7

+## Interface

+On some screens, e.g. when reading a tag, Proxmark3 console output can be displayed by pressing *Right* button.
+Font size can be modified by pressing the 2 top unlabeled buttons.

 ## PC-Mode

 ```